Toward a Physical Theory of Intelligence: Mathematical Framework for Assessing Intelligence

 which quantifies the total amount of goal-directed work extracted per nat of irreversibly processed information.
 Note that $\chi_T$ is defined as a ratio of integrated fluxes and does not, in general, equal the time integral of $\chi(t)$.
+This reflects the fact that intelligence is not an instantaneous property of a system, but an emergent efficiency defined over irreversible transformations accumulated across time.

 In this sense, intelligence extends Shannon’s program; it concerns not only how efficiently information can be communicated across a channel, but how efficiently it can be irreversibly transformed within a system to produce physically meaningful work.